opencpms-io/opencpms-io.github.io/_posts/2022-08-03-beginning-of-opencpms.md

 ---
-title:  "2022-08-03 The Beginning of OpenCPMS"
+title:  "2022-08-03 The Beginning of OpenCPMS Core"
 ---

-## The Beginning of OpenCPMS
+## The Beginning of OpenCPMS Core

 ### Nomen est Omen
-OpenCPMS is our contribution to provide a true open source system as a base for charge point operators who are looking for a lightweight and highly scalable charge point management system.
+OpenCPMS Core is our contribution to provide a true open source system as a base for charge point operators who are looking for a lightweight and highly scalable charge point management system.

-### Why we launched the OpenCPMS project
+### Why we launched the OpenCPMS Core project
 We have been building software in the field of e-mobility and charging infrastructure for four years now.
 I would say, if there is somewhere a highly emerging market in the field of mobility, than it is the race to build and run the charging infrastructure the electric vehicles will need in the upcoming years.